Skip to main content

 Learn more about the role of an employer of record.

-How does an EoR work in the Philippines?
+• How does an employer of record work in the Philippines?

-An EoR in the Philippines allows foreign companies to legally employ Filipino talent without having to establish a local entity or risk violating Filipino employment laws.
-While the EoR serves as the legal employer of your Filipino talent, you maintain control over all day-to-day management tasks, such as compensation, position duties, and projects.
+An EOR in the Philippines allows foreign companies to legally employ Filipino talent without having to establish a local entity or risk violating Filipino employment laws.
+While the EOR serves as the legal employer of your Filipino talent, you maintain control over all day-to-day management tasks, such as position duties and projects.

 Learn more about how an employer of record works.

 Yes.
 An employer of record in the Philippines handles all payroll operations on behalf of your company, including employer burden calculations and tax withholdings in accordance with Filipino law.
-Our Global Payroll solution provides accurate, on-time payroll to your Filipino workforce so you can save time and alleviate the stress of payroll compliance and delivery.
+Our flexible payroll solution provides accurate, on-time payroll to your Filipino workforce so you can save time and alleviate the stress of payroll compliance and delivery.

 Learn more about the functions and benefits of global payroll.